jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 In addition to the controllers:

-- You need to have a bluetooth dongle or built-in bluetooth adapter, for the second method you might need two depending on your usecase.
+- You need to have a bluetooth dongle or built-in bluetooth adapter.
+For the second method you might need two depending on your usecase.
-- You will need to have a Wii IR Bar.
-This could be a 3rd party solution wired or battery powered.
+- You will need to have a Wii Sensor Bar or an 3rd party alternative.

+#### Steam Deck Tips:

+- As of now it is easier to configure Wiimotes in desktop mode then transfer over to game mode when everything is working (We will make easier tools later in the Configurator).
+- The recommended method of playing is docked connected to a monitor and you could have a seperate blueooth dongle attached to the dock for method 2.
+- It could be helpful to have a Keyboard / Mouse connected to the dock while setting everything up.
+- It is good to sit close to the Steam Deck when paring

 ---